-The recent report of Helsinki actually gives worse figures than Muhammad Yunus gave: 1% of the world’s wealthy are owning 80% of the world’s wealth.
-And I would say, they are then turning that wealth into owning 80% of the world’s resources, real material natural resources, the land, the water, the biodiversity, the forests, the minerals.
+The recent report of Helsinki actually gives worse figures than Muhammad Yunus gave: 1 percent of the world’s wealthy are owning 80 percent of the world’s wealth.
+And I would say, they are then turning that wealth into owning 80 percent of the world’s resources, real material natural resources, the land, the water, the biodiversity, the forests, the minerals.

 I think there’s a second context in which microcredit could actually create a problem.
 And it’s the kind of context in which we have been forced to work.
 As credit for unaffordable seeds moves nonrenewable seeds, genetically engineered seeds, hybrid seeds into rural areas in India, we are seeing a new kind of debt trap created.